Network Representation Using Graph Root Distributions: Background

 where $U(z,z')$ denotes the uniform distribution on the line segment between $z$ and $z'$.
 Other distributions $\Theta$ are allowed, and can be chosen differently for each mixture component.
 This will lead to different ending points of line segments and the distributions on them.

-\paragraph{Mixed membership block models: convex polytope.} The mixed membership block model \citep[MMBM,][]{Airoldi08} allows each node to lie in between different clusters.
-Therefore, each node has a mixture of memberships.
-Instead of sampling the membership from a multinomial distribution as in the SBM, the MMBM samples the mixed membership of each node from a Dirichlet distribution.
-Given the matrix $B$ as in the SBM, and a Dirichlet distribution ${\rm Dir}(a)$ with parameter $a\in (0,\infty)^k$, the random graph is generated by sampling $(g_i:i\ge 1)$ from ${\rm Dir}(a)$ independently, and connecting nodes $(i,j)$ with probability $g_i^T B g_j$.
+\paragraph{Mixed membership block models: convex polytope.} The mixed membership block model \citep[MMBM,][]{Airoldi08} allows each node to have a mixture of memberships.
+Given a matrix $B$ as in the SBM, and a Dirichlet distribution ${\rm Dir}(a)$ with parameter $a\in (0,\infty)^k$, the random graph is generated by sampling $(g_i:i\ge 1)$ from ${\rm Dir}(a)$ independently, and connecting nodes $(i,j)$ with probability $g_i^T B g_j$.
 In this case the corresponding GRD is a distribution supported on the convex polytope with extreme points given by the SBM point masses determined by $B$.

-For example, using the same $B$ matrix as in the previous examples for SBM and DCBM, and choosing $a=(1,..,1)$ so that the Dirichlet distribution is uniform on the simplex, a GRD for this MMBM is
+For example, using the same $B$ matrix as in the previous examples for SBM and DCBM, and choosing $a=(1,1,1)$ so that the Dirichlet distribution is uniform on the simplex, a GRD for this MMBM is

 where $U(z_1,z_2,z_3)$ denotes the uniform distribution on the convex hull of $\{z_1,z_2,z_3\}$.

 \paragraph{Random dot-product graphs: finite dimensional subspace.} The random dot-product graph \citep{Nickel08} and generalized random dot-product graph \citep{Rubin17} generate the random graph by connecting nodes $(i,j)$ independently with probability $\langle X_i, X_j \rangle$, where $(X_i:1\le i\le n)$ are node covariate vectors in an Euclidean space.
 The original random dot-product graph only considers positive semidefinite inner products, while the generalized model allows for indefinite inner products in a similar fashion as we have defined for \krein spaces.
 In principle, a generalized random dot-product graph can be viewed as a finite-sample realization of a GRD supported on a finite dimensional space.